t

 - way̓ q̓ʷy̓aˤs taʔxʷsqláw̓ uɬ taʔxʷɬčítxʷ iʔ sx̌ʷil̓mn̓.
 The Black Man got the money, and the Devil got the house.
 (PS)

-- uɬ axáʔ nixʷ kʷ taʔxʷsqʷílpm̓ You get things to put under you (PS)
+- uɬ axáʔ nixʷ kʷ taʔxʷsqʷílpm̓ And so you also get things to put under you.
+(PS)

 - way̓ uɬ taʔxʷsqʷsqʷsíʔ Then she got a baby (PS)